 - Radiotherapy is an option for patients with recurrence or large lesions.

-- Intralesional fluorouracil is a treatment option where there is a large lesion in an area on which it would be difficult to achieve excision with a good cosmetic result - eg, the eyelids or nasolabial fold.
+- Intralesional chemotherapy is a treatment option where there is a large lesion in an area on which it would be difficult to achieve excision with a good cosmetic result - eg, the eyelids or nasolabial fold.

-Typical appearances of keratoacanthoma
+Typical appearance of keratoacanthoma